Anal Itching, also known as an itchy bottom, can be uncomfortable or even painful.

-If you’re suffering from an persistently itchy bottom, don’t delay - speak to a doctor online in complete confidentially right now.
+If you’re suffering from an persistently itchy bottom, don’t delay - speak to our doctors online within minutes.

 An especially itchy bottom can be caused by a variety of conditions, so it’s important to speak to a doctor to make sure you’re getting the correct diagnosis.
 However, some of the most common causes include: